The-Marcy-Lab-School/problem-set-x-linked-lists/README.md

 Use Test Driven Development to guide you.
 For JavaScript, run `npm install` to download dependencies.
 Run `npm test` to run tests locally.
 Ensure all tests are passing before submitting this problem set.

 ## Short Response
-#### 1. What are the tradeoffs between linked lists and arrays?

-#### 2. What are the tradeoffs between singly linked lists and doubly linked lists?

-#### 3. What is the run times for insertion at the head of a singly linked lists?
-What about deletion from the tail?
-What about searching and accessing some value from the singly linked list?

-#### 4. What is an abstract data type?
+Do them first!
+There are only 4 questions.

 ## Class Coding Exercise

 1. Implement a `Node` class and `LinkedList` class.

 ## Interview Problems

 These are common interview problems and you can find an algorithm to solve them online.
+That's okay!

-We encourage you to **spend at least 15 minutes** attempting to come up with an algorithm on your own before looking it up.
+However, we encourage you to **spend at least 15 minutes** attempting to come up with an algorithm on your own before looking it up.
 If you find an algorithm online, **STOP before copying** and take time to **internalize the algorithm**.

-2. Given the head node of a singly linked list, write a function which returns a boolean indicating if the linked list contains a "cycle".
+1. Given the head node of a singly linked list, write a function which returns a boolean indicating if the linked list contains a "cycle".
 A cycle is when a node's `next` pointer points back to a previous node in the list.
 This is also sometimes known as a circularly linked list.

-3. Write a function to reverse a linked list **in place** (don't make a new linked list).
+2. Write a function to reverse a linked list **in place** (don't make a new linked list).
 The function will take in the head node of the list as an input and return the new head node of the list.

-4. Merge two **sorted** linked lists and return **a new sorted list**.
+3. Merge two **sorted** linked lists and return **a new sorted list**.
 The new list should be made by splicing together the nodes of the first two lists.

   For example:
   ```